elgatosf/streamdeck-plugin-samples/README.md

 </div>

-In this repository, you can find a number of complete plugins for the Stream Deck software, each of which use the official [Stream Deck SDK for Node.js.](https://github.com/elgatosf/streamdeck) Within each sample, you can expect to find:
+In this repository, you can find a number of complete plugins for the Stream Deck app, each of which use the official [Stream Deck SDK](https://github.com/elgatosf/streamdeck).
+Within each sample, you can expect to find:
-* A readme, explaining which parts of the SDK the plugin is focused on;
+* A readme, explaining which parts of the SDK the plugin is focused on.
-* An image/gif of the plugin in-software, possibly with a demonstration of its use;
+* An image/gif of the plugin in-app, possibly with a demonstration of its use.
-* A prepared .streamDeckPlugin file which can be installed without building the sample;
+* A prepared .streamDeckPlugin file which can be installed without building the sample.
-* Typescript project files that can be used to modify and build the sample as you see fit.
+* TypeScript project files that can be used to modify and build the sample as you see fit.

 ## Prerequisites